 E.T. was an absolute monster at the box office when it came out in 1982.
 Domestically, it made the equivalent of $925 million today, meaning it was about as big of a hit as Star Wars: The Force Awakens was in 2015.
 It became the No. 1 movie of all time upon release, dethroning the original Star Wars.
 So it’s kind of surprising that Universal never made a sequel like Fox did with Star Wars.

-Well, it almost did.
+Well, actually, Fox almost did.
 Shortly after the success of the original movie, Spielberg and writer Melissa Mathison put together a treatment for E.T.
 2: Nocturnal Fears.
-In it, a bunch of aliens of E.T.’s species arrive on Earth.
-Except unlike E.T. himself, the treatment describes these aliens as being carnivorous and evil.
+In it, a bunch of aliens of E.T.’s species arrive on Earth, except unlike E.T. himself, the treatment describes these aliens as being carnivorous and evil.
 Elliott gets all excited that E.T. is back, only for the aliens to kidnap him and his friends, subjecting them to horrifying torture.
 Finally, E.T. comes to save the day, having not been in the movie at all until this point.

 So yeah, the delightful and optimistic original movie was almost followed up by a film in which a bunch of evil aliens that look like E.T. kidnap and torture the main characters.
 Spielberg wisely decided against moving forward with the sequel, deciding that it would “do nothing but rob the original of its virginity.”